Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 Prepare enough water and ice cubes from purified water (preferably distilled water).
 We are only aiming a result of approximately 0.0 ℃, so for this verification, it is not a problem to use regular purified water.

 Step 1.
 Prepare the ice.
-If it is in big blocks, crush it to smaller sizes
+If it is in big blocks, crush it into smaller sizes

 Step 2.
 Prepare a container.
 A dewar flask is advisable but not required.

 Step 3.
 Look for an ice shaver.
-Load the ice cubes to the ice shaver
+Load the ice cubes into the ice shaver

 Step 4.
 Shave enough amount that you can fill the container (dewar flask) with at least ¾ or 75 percent.